 Students are responsible for ensuring that all assessment is presented in a legible form.

 Students are normally expected to submit coursework in a typewritten, word-processed or a legible handwritten format.
 If a student submits a piece of coursework which is illegible, they are required to transcribe the work prior to it being marked.
 This must be completed under supervision.
-The student must be formally warned in writing that it is their responsibility to submit work in a legible form and any subsequent pieces of illegible work will not be classed as a valid attempt and will receive a zero mark.
-The assessment task will be referred (if at first submission) or failed (if at referral submission).
+The student must be formally warned in writing that it is their responsibility to submit work in a legible form and any subsequent pieces of illegible work will receive a zero mark.

 Likewise students are expected to write examination scripts in a legible form.
 If an examination script is illegible or difficult to read and the student has not already been formally warned about legibility, the student is required to transcribe the script prior to marking.
 This must be conducted under supervision.
-The student must be formally warned in writing that it is their responsibility to submit work in a legible form and any subsequent pieces of illegible work will not be classed as a valid attempt and will receive a zero mark.
-The assessment task will be referred (if at first submission) or failed (if at referral submission).
+The student must be formally warned in writing that it is their responsibility to submit work in a legible form and any subsequent pieces of illegible work will receive a zero mark.

 Loss of student assessment